How to Control Oily Skin: 7 Expert Tips

 How can I improve my oily skin naturally?

 Focus on gentle, consistent cleansing, stay hydrated, manage stress levels, and avoid over-washing your face.
-Natural ingredients like tea tree oil and green tea can also help control excess oil production.
+Natural ingredients like tea tree oil and green tea may help control excess oil production.

 Are there any home remedies for sebum control?